 Creator(s): Montgomery, John Warwick, 1931-

 Montgomery’s professional career is long and illustrious.
-He taught history and Christian thought at Trinity Evangelical Divinity School (1964–1974), taught law and theology at George Mason University (VA, 1974–1975), was theological consultant for the Christian Legal Society (1975–1976), directed international studies at the Institute of Human Rights in Strasbourg (1979–1981), founded the Simon Greenleaf School of Law (CA) where he also served as dean, taught jurisprudence, and directed the European Program (1980-1988), taught theology and law at Faith Evangelical Lutheran Seminary (WA, 1989–1991), taught law and humanities at the University of Bedfordshire (UK, 1991–1997), served as vice president of academic affairs and taught apologetics and law (UK and Europe) at Trinity College and Theological Seminary (IN, 1997–2007), taught law at Regent University (VA, 1997–1999), taught philosophy and Christian thought at Patrick Henry College (VA, 2007–2014), and currently is the Distinguished Research Professor of Philosophy at Concordia University (WI).
+He taught history and Christian thought at Trinity Evangelical Divinity School (1964–1974), taught law and theology at George Mason University (VA, 1974–1975), was theological consultant for the Christian Legal Society (1975–1976), directed international studies at the Institute of Human Rights in Strasbourg (1979–1981), founded the Simon Greenleaf School of Law (CA) where he also served as dean, taught jurisprudence, and directed the European Program (1980-1988), taught theology and law at Faith Evangelical Lutheran Seminary (WA, 1989–1991), taught law and humanities at the University of Bedfordshire (UK, 1991–1997), served as vice president of academic affairs and taught apologetics and law (UK and Europe) at Trinity College and Theological Seminary (IN, 1997–2007), taught law at Regent University (VA, 1997–1999), taught philosophy and Christian thought at Patrick Henry College (VA, 2007–2014), and was the Distinguished Research Professor of Philosophy at Concordia University (WI) (2014-2017).
+Dr. Montgomery is currently Professor-at-Large at the 1517: The Legacy Project in Irvine, CA. His work for this organization is carried on in Europe where Dr. Montgomery resides.

 In 2008 B & H Publishing Group, affiliated with the Southern Baptist Convention, published a festschrift in honor of Montgomery’s contribution to evangelical scholarship and apologetics entitled Tough-Minded Christianity: Honoring the Legacy of John Warwick Montgomery.
 In his Forward to the book, Paige Patterson, one of the architects of the Conservative Resurgence in the Southern Baptist Convention (SBC), credits the impact of Montgomery on himself and others as a central factor in what Patterson called the “Bible-believing renaissance” in the SBC.

-Language(s): English, French, German, Swedish, Romanian, Spanish, and Turkish
+Language(s): English, French, German, Swedish, Romanian, Spanish, Greek and Turkish

 Conditions Governing Access: This collection is open for research.
 Please contact the archives staff in advance to inquire about conducting research in the portions of the 2014 addition that are currently being processed.

 Custodial History: This collection was held for several years at the library of Syracuse University, Syracuse, NY.
 It was transferred to Southeastern Baptist Theological Seminary (SEBTS) in November 2005 at the request of John Warwick Montgomery.
-An addition to the collection was donated to SEBTS in 2014.
+Additions to the collection were donated to SEBTS in 2014 and 2018.

 Processing History: Arranged and described by Craig Freeman in June, 2006.
 Collection level description created by Bill Youngmark on 2016/03/22.
-The 2014 addition is currently being processed.
+The 2014 addition was processed by Dustin Toone in 2018.
+The 2018 addition was processed by Ryan Lott, Archives Assistant in 2020.

 Preferred Citation: John Warwick Montgomery papers, Archives and Special Collections, Library at Southeastern, Southeastern Baptist Theological Seminary, Wake Forest, NC.